wpropel/basis/README.md

 #### SASS

+Of course you are free to modify this anyway you want, but here is a simple proposed layout for the SASS structure.

 `-vendor					Store your third-party style sheets here`

 `--bootstrap			Bootstrap`

 `--fontawesome		Fontawesome`

 `-views						Your theme's style sheets`

---elements			individual and reusable styles
+`--elements				individual and reusable styles`

---templates     template specific styles
+`--templates     	template specific styles`

+`style.scss				brings it all together`

 Start by installing the packages: